'Not happy': Trump accuses Israel, Iran of breaching truce

 "Israel, do not drop those bombs," he said.
 "If you do it is a major violation.
 Bring your pilots home, now."

+"I gotta get Israel to calm down now," Trump said as he left the White House.

+"Israel, as soon as we made the deal, they came out and they dropped a load of bombs, the likes of which I've never seen before, the biggest load that we've seen."

-He added that Israel "has to calm down" and that both sides had been fighting for so long and so hard that they did not know "what the f*** they're doing".
+"We basically have two countries that have been fighting so long and so hard that they don't know what the f*** they're doing."

 Israeli Defence Minister Israel Katz earlier said he had ordered the military to strike Tehran in response to what he said were missiles fired by Iran in a violation of the ceasefire announced hours earlier by Trump.